mklilley/mklilley.github.io/content/posts/squidler/index.md

 tags = [
     "technology"
 ]
 description="Squidler is an app that a couple of friends and I dreamt up in October 2013.
 We wanted to turn messaging into a game.
-We didn't know how to code, so we taught ourselves by learning as we were building 👨‍💻 " subtitle="Reflections on my first attempt at making a tech business" toc = true
+We didn't know how to code, so we taught ourselves by learning as we were building 👨‍💻.
+It was our first coding project so we made a lot of the classic mistakes but we learnt a lot about coding and we learnt some valuable life lessons." subtitle="Reflections on my first attempt at making a tech business" toc = true
 +++